2200073/2200073-CS220AU-portfolio-2022/readme.md

 Instagram was acquired by Facebook in 2012 for $1 billion.
 Instagram's business model is primarily based on advertising.
 Advertisers can buy advertising space to promote their products and services to Instagram users.
 Ads can take the form of sponsored posts, video ads, sponsored stories and ads in stories.
 In addition, Instagram has recently started offering e-commerce features for businesses, such as the ability to add buy buttons directly to posts.

-# Then, we will look at the societal benefits it has brought.
+# The societal benefits it has brought.

 Here are some examples of using Instagram for social causes with sources to support them: